-An Academic Student is any individual enrolled in any credit-bearing course(s) of instruction offered by the College.
+An Academic Student is any individual enrolled in any credit-bearing course(s) of instruction offered by the College the first day of the term start.

-An Academic Term or Semester includes the period commencing with the first day of class and concluding with the last day of the final exam period as communicated by the academic calendar.
+An Academic Term includes the period commencing with the first day of class and concluding with the last day of the final exam period as communicated by the Academic Calendar.
+A session is a period that falls within but is not inclusive of the entirety of an academic term.

 An Academic Year is defined by the period beginning with the fall term of one calendar year and ending at the conclusion of the summer term of the following calendar year.
-Specific dates for each term are established by the academic calendar.
+Specific dates for each term are established by the Academic Calendar.
+Fall and spring are standard academic terms.
+Summer is a non-standard academic term.